xamidi/pmGenerator/README.md

     Configuring:
       -c [-i <file>] [-s <string>] [-n] [-N <limit or -1>] [-l] [-e <id>] [-d] Proof system customization ; Generates a SHA-512/224 hash to identify the system, sets the effective data location to "<data location>/<hash>", and (if nonexisting) creates the !.def file.
-           -i: specify axioms by input file path (where a LF-separated string of axioms is stored)
+           -i: specify axioms by input file path (where a LF-separated string of axioms is stored), ignoring lines that are empty or starting with '%'
            -s: specify axioms by comma-separated string ; used only when '-i' unspecified ; default: "C0C1.0,CC0C1.2CC0.1C0.2,CCN0N1C1.0"
            -n: specify formulas in normal Polish notation (e.g. "CpCqp"), not with numeric variables (e.g. "C0C1.0")
            -N: enable necessitation rule "N" for the given system with unlimited (-N 0) or limited (-N <positive amount>) consecutive necessitation steps allowed